qdrant/qdrant/README.md

 ### Filtering and Payload

 Qdrant supports any JSON payload associated with vectors.
-It does not only store payload but also allows filter results based on payload values.
+It does not only store payload but also allows filtering results based on payload values.
-It allows any combinations of `should`, `must`, and `must_not` conditions, but unlike ElasticSearch post-filtering, Qdrant guarantees all relevant vectors are retrieved.
+It allows any combination of should, must, and must_not conditions, but unlike `ElasticSearch` post-filtering, Qdrant guarantees that all relevant vectors are retrieved.

 ### Rich Data Types